 Welcome to Easy Money, where we make super-complicated financial stuff simpler to help you do it better.

-A high deductible health plan (HDHP) offers much lower monthly premiums than traditional health insurance plans.
-However, HDHPs require participants to pay for all medical expenses, outside of in-network preventive care, until they meet a high annual deductible.
+Updated Dec.
+29, 2018: A high deductible health plan (HDHP) offers much lower monthly premiums than traditional health insurance plans.
+However, HDHPs require participants to pay for all medical expenses, outside of in-network preventive care, until they meet that high annual deductible.
 These deductibles range from at least $1,350 for an individual to $6,650 for an individual.

 A health savings account (HSA) can help people with HDHPs shoulder those high out-of-pocket costs for medical care.
 HSAs are tax-advantaged savings accounts that allow HDHP participants to save for future medical expenses.
 Before you open a HSA to supplement your HDHP, there’s some basic info you need to know.
 Here’s how to open a HSA.